inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 ### Use opers that are indispensable in the RG

 1. Get intimate with the resource grammar for L
-1. Find or add opers that create and manipulate the relevant category `C`
+1. Find or add opers that create and manipulate the relevant category `C` in `ResL`
-1. Make RGL functions with goal category `C` use these opers, such that if the category `C` is changed, the oper `mkC` is also updated.
+1. Make RGL functions with goal category `C` use these opers, such that if the category `C` is changed, the opers `makeC` or `modifyC` are also updated.
+1. Open `(R=ResL)` in your application and use `R.makeC` and `R.modifyC` in your application grammar when necessary.

 For easy categories like `NP`, you're likely to find such functions already.
 For English, you have a `mkNP` in [ResEng](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/english/ResEng.gf#L174-L182) and [MakeStructuralEng](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/english/MakeStructuralEng.gf#L8-L9).
 Important for the 3rd point, these functions are [used](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/english/ResEng.gf#L168-L172) in the RG too.